pdubs/Coding-Challenge/README.md

 # Coding challenge
-This Github repository consists of a set of coding challenges for various engineering roles at [Isentia](http://www.isentia.com/).
+This Github repository consists of a coding challenge for various engineering roles at SpankChain.

 # Purpose
 Aim of these coding challenges is three fold,

 - evaluate your coding abilities
 - judge your technical experince
 - understand how you design a solution